Eukaryotic DNA replication: Comparisons between prokaryotic and eukaryotic DNA replication

-When compared to prokaryotic DNA replication, the completion of eukaryotic DNA replication is more complex and involves multiple origins of replication and replicative proteins to accomplish.
+When compared to prokaryotic DNA replication, namely in bacteria, the completion of eukaryotic DNA replication is more complex and involves multiple origins of replication and replicative proteins to accomplish.
 Prokaryotic DNA is arranged in a circular shape, and has only one replication origin when replication starts.
 By contrast, eukaryotic DNA is linear.
 When replicated, there are as many as one thousand origins of replication.

 Eukaryotic DNA is bidirectional.
 Here the meaning of the word bidirectional is different.
 Eukaryotic linear DNA has many origins (called O) and termini (called T).
 "T" is present to the right of "O".
 One "O" and one "T" together form one replicon.
 After the formation of pre-initiation complex, when one replicon starts elongation, initiation starts in second replicon.
 Now, if the first replicon moves in clockwise direction, the second replicon moves in anticlockwise direction, until "T" of first replicon is reached.
 At "T", both the replicons merge to complete the process of replication.
 Meanwhile, the second replicon is moving in forward direction also, to meet with the third replicon.
 This clockwise and counter-clockwise movement of two replicons is termed as bidirectional replication.

 Eukaryotic DNA replication requires precise coordination of all DNA polymerases and associated proteins to replicate the entire genome each time a cell divides.
 This process is achieved through a series of steps of protein assemblies at origins of replication, mainly focusing the regulation of DNA replication on the association of the MCM helicase with the DNA.
 These origins of replication direct the number of protein complexes that will form to initiate replication.
-In prokaryotic DNA replication regulation focuses on the binding of the DnaA initiator protein to the DNA, with initiation of replication occurring multiple times during one cell cycle.
+In bacterial DNA replication, regulation focuses on the binding of the DnaA initiator protein to the DNA, with initiation of replication occurring multiple times during one cell cycle.
 Both prokaryotic and eukaryotic DNA use ATP binding and hydrolysis to direct helicase loading and in both cases the helicase is loaded in the inactive form.
-However, eukaryotic helicases are double hexamers that are loaded onto double stranded DNA whereas prokaryotic helicases are single hexamers loaded onto single stranded DNA.
+However, eukaryotic helicases are double hexamers that are loaded onto double stranded DNA whereas bacterial helicases are single hexamers loaded onto single stranded DNA.

 Segregation of chromosomes is another difference between prokaryotic and eukaryotic cells.
 Rapidly dividing cells, such as bacteria, will often begin to segregate chromosomes that are still in the process of replication.
 In eukaryotic cells chromosome segregation into the daughter cells is not initiated until replication is complete in all chromosomes.
 Despite these differences, however, the underlying process of replication is similar for both prokaryotic and eukaryotic DNA.